 Quite frequently, dog bite cases are dealt with via insurance companies.
 Most homeowners, commercial, and residential tenants hold home or renter’s insurance with specific language regarding dog bites.
 In fact, according to some sources, nearly a third of all homeowner insurance liability claims paid out in any given year are as a result of dog-related related injuries paid to guests who have been injured by the owner or tenant’s animals.

 Insurance companies, as in the case of car accidents in Missouri, are notoriously stingy and complex in their means of compensation.
-If you have bene injured as a result of a dog bite in someone else’s home, you will likely be forced to deal with that homeowner’s home insurance company, which will evaluate your claim and offer you a settlement in exchange for your promise not to sue the homeowner.
+If you have been injured as a result of a dog bite in someone else’s home, you will likely be forced to deal with that homeowner’s home insurance company, which will evaluate your claim and offer you a settlement in exchange for your promise not to sue the homeowner.
 The settlement will be based on the insurance company’s assessment of the value of your claim: for example, your hospital bills (if any), lost wages (if any), emotional damage, and so on.
 It is extremely important to realize that the insurance company’s offer is merely an offer: a proposal for you to consider.
 If you, your doctor, and your attorney, believe that this offer does not adequately compensate you for your physical and emotional damages, you are entitled to simply reject or ignore this settlement offer, and pursue litigation directly against the homeowner.
 Insurance companies are incentivized to make money, meaning that they will explore ever legal opportunity to deny you the maximum compensation you may be entitled to for your claim.

 Despite insurance companies being aware of Missouri law regarding strict liability for dog bites, it is not uncommon for insurance companies to attempt to offer lower settlements under the rationale that the dog was not known to be dangerous, or had not otherwise bitten anyone in the past.
 It is therefore extremely important to realize that Missouri’s strict liability law for dog bites does not impose different damages for dogs that have or have not been aggressive in the past.
 This means that your claim for injuries retains the same value regardless of whether the dog had attack someone in the past.